matthew-a-thomas/cs-fountain-codes/README.md

 ![n vs k colored by p](https://github.com/matthew-a-thomas/cs-fountain-codes/raw/master/sophisticated%20carousel%20-%20n%20vs%20k%20(colored%20by%20p%3B%20with%20jitter).png "n vs k colored by p")
 Note the color indicates <i>p</i>, the probability of packet erasure.
 Orange is <i>p=1</i>; blue is <i>p=0</i>

+Notice the inversion of <i>p</i>.
+Higher probabilities of packet erasure yield lower values of <i>n</i>.
+So do the lowest, but only the very lowest values of <i>p</i> so it's difficult to see.
+This means this fountain code performs best in either the most clean communications channel, or in the worst.
+Mathematically, this fountain code running through the worst channel (highest <i>p</i>) is equivalent to the random subset fountain code above.

+Also notice the different "modes" that this fountain code appears to take on: one mode has significantly higher variances than the other and seems to depend strongly on particular values of <i>k</i>.
+This is probably due to some mathematically relationship I haven't learned about yet.
+Likely it's related to which primitive polynomial for the Galois Field is used for each value of <i>k</i>.

 ### Plain old carousel
 The regular carousel probably isn't properly a fountain code.
 It just cycles through individual parts of the message, sending them one at a time solo.
 If the receiver misses a symbol it has to wait for the sender to cycle all the way back through the <i>k</i> message symbols.
 #### <i>n</i> vs <i>k</i>